-It is important that the team knows how to calculate the actual cost of a countermeasure to properly weigh it against the benefit and savings the countermeasure is supposed to provide.
+The team must know how to calculate the actual cost of a countermeasure to properly weigh it against the benefit and savings the countermeasure is supposed to provide.

-The following is a short list of what generally is expected from the results of a risk analysis:
+The following is a shortlist of what generally is expected from the results of risk analysis:

 - Comprehensive list of all possible and significant threats